leonardogbxv/zustand-rn/README.md

 This is a simple project created to test and explore the usage of [Zustand](https://github.com/pmndrs/zustand) in a React Native environment.

-## 📱 About
+## About

 A small experimental React Native app using Zustand for state management.
-Useful as a minimal setup or reference for integrating Zustand in mobile projects.

-## 🚀 Tech Stack

 - [React Native](https://reactnative.dev/)
 - [Zustand](https://github.com/pmndrs/zustand)

-## 🛠️ Setup
+## Setup

 1. Clone the repository: